mantasu/face-crop-plus/README.md

 ## Tips

 1. When using `num_processes`, only set it to a larger value if you have enough GPU memory, or reduce `batch_size`.
 Unless you only perform face cropping with already known landmarks and don;t perform quality enhancement nor face parsing, in which case set it to the number of CPU cores you have.
-2. If you experience and of the following:
+2. If you experience any of the following:
     * RuntimeError: CUDA error: an illegal memory access was encountered.
     * torch.cuda.OutOfMemoryError: CUDA out of memory.
     * cuDNN error: CUDNN_STATUS_MAPPING_ERROR.